Last updated

 After compiling your smart contract, you can deploy it to the Hedera network.
 The constructor's "init code" includes the contract's entire bytecode.
-When deploying, the EVM is expected to be supplied with both the smart contract bytecode and the gas required to execute and deploy the contract.
+When deploying, the EVM is expected to be supplied with both the smart contract and the gas required to execute and deploy the contract.
 Post-deployment, the constructor is removed, leaving only the runtime_bytecode

 for future contract interactions.